Manaslu Circuit Trek

 Manaslu Circuit Trek Route was opened in 1992 with a limit of 400 trekkers, and from then on, the region remained restricted, welcoming only a fraction of trekkers every year compared to other famous trekking routes in Nepal like Everest Base Camp and Annapurna Base Camp.
 Solo trekking is not allowed, nor can you get the restricted area permit with the help of an independent guide.

 The limitations of the Manaslu region have made trekking here like traveling back in time.
 Many things are still intact, from the lifestyle of the locals to their beliefs and the unspoiled nature.
-The Manaslu circuit trail is home to the Nubri community.
+The Manaslu Circuit Trail is home to the Nubri community.
 The Nubri people are of Tibetan origin and belong to the larger ethnolinguistic group known as the Tamang.
 Their traditions, customs, language, and beliefs are all linked to Tibetan Buddhism.

 In Sama Gaon, you will have the option to hike to Pung Gyen Gompa (3,980 m/13,058 ft), Manaslu Base Camp (4,800 m/15,748 ft), and Birendra Lake (3,691 m/12,110 ft).
 Likewise, from Samdo, you can hike to Rui La (4,998 m/16,398 ft), a traditional Nepal-Tibet trade route.
 On the way, you will come across many other ancient monasteries, stupas, chortens, prayer wheels, and mani walls.
 And share the trail with villagers and yak caravans.